1. Home

 More information about AURO-3D® Speaker Configurations can be found HERE.

-• 8.1 Creating a Source based on a single ADM File:
+2.1.1 Creating a Source Based on an ADM File

-• 8.2 Creating a Source based on multiple Mono Channel WAV Files:
+2.1.2 Creating a Source Based on Multiple Mono Channel WAV Files

-When the File Type is set to “mono channel WAV”, it is necessary to upload as many files as needed for the selected Layout.
+When creating a source with multiple mono-channel WAV files, it is necessary to upload as many files as required for the selected layout.

 The number of input fields and the corresponding channel order depend on the selected Layout and Channel Order Type.
 When multiple files are simultaneously imported into the input fields using the folder-shaped icons, the system will attempt to automatically sort them based on their file suffix.
 However, if the file suffix recognition fails, the unrecognized file will be discarded.
 If only a single file is selected, no automatic sorting will be performed and the file will be added to the corresponding row.
 Note that the automatic sorting feature is not only applicable when using the folder-shaped icons to import multiple mono files into the input fields, but also when opting to drag and drop the input files onto the source fields.

-The Auro-3D Encoder Service supports uploading of multi-channel WAV-files with up to 16 channels with ITU, SMPTE, ProTools or custom channel orders.
+The Auro-3D Encoder Service supports multi-channel WAV files with up to 16 channels and allows for the selection of ITU, SMPTE, ProTools, or custom channel orders.

 If the provided WAV file contains a defined channel mask, the system will automatically detect and apply the channel format and layout as defined in the WAVEX specification, which is also referred to as the ITU channel order.
 However, the order of the channels can still be manually modified if necessary, using the folder-shaped icon located next to each input field.